pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 drive straight for 10 meters (10000 mm).
 Verify that it drives the required distance, and measure the duration with the stopwatch on your phone.
 Calculate the speed as 10000 / ``T``, where ``T`` is the measured time in seconds.
-Does your result match the speed setting? **In class** ⸺ You set the speed but don't tell your friend what you chose.
-How close can your friend get by measuring it experimentally? **Discuss** ⸺ Do you get similar values every time?
+Does your result match the speed setting? **Discuss** ⸺ You set the speed but don't tell your friend what you chose.
+How close can your friend get by measuring it experimentally?
+Do you get similar values every time?
 How can you make the test more accurate?
 Why is it helpful to drive such a long distance?
 Does acceleration play a role?
 {: .notice--primary}